rush86999/atomic/README.md

 - Same features
 - 1 year support included
 - $15 / month support afterwards

+## Docker
+- Dockerized solution is a work in progress
+- See [atomic-docker](./atomic-docker/README.md) branch for more details

 ## Support the Project
 - I'm spending 100% of my work time on this project